litianqi/LL3D/Doc/Coding Conversion.md

 # DirectXMath/Platform/International

-Wired!
-For color/position/matrix etc. we do not use storage class, we only use SSE type.
-The reason for this is this way is simple, and workable on x64 systems.
-Also as a study project platform is never a really concern, this is the same reason why there is no plan to support non-Windows platform & non-Engish environments.
+For color/position/matrix etc. we do not use storage class, we use only SSE type.
+The reason behind this is this way is easy, and workable on x64 systems.
+Also as a study project platform-supporting is not a really concern, this is the same reason why there is no plan to support non-Windows platform & non-Engish environments.

-So supported platform: Windows x64 + English.
+So we only support Windows x64 & English.

 ## Other